-Mono Next and subsidiaries run 5 core businesses which are: 1.
+Mono Next and its subsidiaries run 5 core businesses which are: 1.
 TV Business 2.
 Subscription Video on Demand Business 3.
 Online Business Intelligence 4.
 Commerce Business 5.
 Master Content Provider.
-Nature of each business can be summarized as follows:
+The nature of each business can be summarized as follows: